Gman-Superfly/Complexity_from_Constraints/docs/PHASE1_COMPLETION_SUMMARY.md

 ## Summary

-**What we achieved**: Completed P0/P1 core work (ADMM, polynomials, stability warnings, SmallGain validation)
+**What we achieved**: Completed P0/P1/P2 core work (ADMM, polynomials, stability, SmallGain, warm-start, LLM adapter, vectorization)
-**What's ready**: Production components with 120 tests passing, comprehensive docs
+**What's ready**: Production components with 135 tests passing, comprehensive docs, System-2 scaffolding
-**What's next**: Finish Phase 1 (P2/P3/P5 + docs), **then** Phase 2 adoption work
+**What's next**: Finish Phase 1 (P3/P5 + doc updates), **then** Phase 2 adoption work
-**Timeline to V1.0**: 4-8 weeks (Phase 1: 3-6 weeks, Phase 2: 1-2 weeks)
+**Timeline to V1.0**: 3-5 weeks (Phase 1: 2-4 weeks, Phase 2: 1-2 weeks)

-**The repo is now publishable** as a technical contribution to neuro-symbolic AI with formal stability guarantees.
-The remaining work is polish, usability, and adoption—not fundamental capability.
+**The repo is now in a useful state** as a technical contribution to neuro-symbolic AI with formal stability guarantees and System-2 LLM integration.
+The remaining work is visualization, resilience, and adoption—not fundamental capability.

 ---